birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 The certificate cannot be self-signed or expired.
 This method MAY be directly satisfied while a CA is performing the "Agreed-Upon Change to Website v2" domain control validation method specified in the the CA/Browser Forum's Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates \(Section 3.2.2.4.18\).
 The ACME "http-01" challenge specified in {{RFC8555}} does not permit the use of HTTPS or port 443 when a CA is contacting the domain in question.
 A CA MAY still satisfy the **http-validation-over-tls** method even if it does not initiate connections to port 443 for HTTP challenges so long as either 1\) the connection initiated to port 80 serves a redirect to the same domain name over HTTPS at port 443 and the connection to the domain at port 443 servers a valid, trusted certificate or 2\) in addition to contacting the domain over port 80 the CA also contacts the domain over port 443 using HTTPS and the connection is established with a valid, trusted certificate and the same challenge value is observed.
-Operators of security-critical domains MAY choose not to permit this method since, unlike other cryptographic domain validation methods specified in this document, its security relies on the non-existence of malicious certificates for a domain at time of the creation of the security Property Tag in the domain's policy.
+Operators of security-critical domains MAY choose not to permit this method since, unlike other cryptographically-constrained domain validation methods specified in this document, its security relies on the non-existence of malicious certificates for a domain at time of the creation of the security Property Tag in the domain's policy.

 3. **known-account-specifier:** For a CA to issue a certificate using this method 1) there MUST exist a unique identifier for a CA subscriber account that is communicated with the CA out-of-band, over authenticated DNS lookups, or in another manner that is immune to man-in-the-middle adversaries, and 2) the CA may only issue a certificate to an applicant that has authenticated itself to the CA as having access to that specified subscriber account.
 A CA does not have permission to issue under this method unless both of these criteria are met.